 A student is required to submit a Progress Report within the stipulated period to the faculty every normal semester.
-A student who fails to submit his/her progress report may be given TM or GG result.
+A student who fails to submit his/her progress report may be given TM or GG result

-Status of the Supervisor, Main Supervisor, Chairman of the Panel of Supervisors and the Program Coordinator.
+Status of the Supervisor, Main Supervisor, Chairman of the Panel of Supervisors and the Programme Coordinator.

-The Supervisor, the Main Supervisor, Chairman of the Panel of Supervisors and the Program Coordinator must be a Graduate Faculty who is a full-time staff of the University.
+The Supervisor, the Main Supervisor, Chairman of the Panel of Supervisors and the Programme Coordinator must be a Graduate Faculty who is a full-time staff of the University.
 A Graduate Faculty who is seconded to another university/institution or retired or a qualified individual from other institutions may only be appointed as a co-supervisor or a member of the panel of supervisors.
-If a supervisor is a contract lecturer, a co-supervisor must be appointed.
+If a supervisor is a contract lecturer, a co-supervisor with a permanent post must be appointed.

-Assessments may consist of the following:
+Assessments may consist of the following: Course examination; Evaluation of thesis/dissertation/master project report; Oral examination (viva voce); Comprehensive examination; Portfolio assessment; Qualifying examination; Special examination; Other modes of evaluation.

-- Course examination:

-- Evaluation of thesis/dissertation/master project report;

-- Oral examination (viva voce);

-- Comprehensive examination;

-- Portfolio assessment;

-- Qualifying examination;

-- Special examination;

-- Other modes of evaluation.

 Final examination may be used as part of assessments for taught course and taught course and research programs.

-Assessments for a master and doctoral student by taught course and research shall consist of the following:

-- Course assessment;

-- Evaluation of research proposal;

-- Evaluation of dissertation;

-- Oral defense of dissertation.

-Assessments for a master and doctoral student by research shall include:

-- Evaluation of Research Proposal; - A student is required to present a research proposal for evaluation purposes within the duration specified by the University, failing which the student may be given a TM status. - Semesterly evaluation by the supervisor; - Thesis examination by the Internal and External Examiners; - Oral defense of thesis to a Panel of Examiners; - Course evaluation.
+Assessments for a master and doctoral student by taught course and research shall consist of the following: □ Course assessment; Evaluation of research proposal; Evaluation of dissertation; Oral defense of dissertation.
+Assessments for a master and doctoral student by research shall include: Evaluation of Research Proposal; A student is required to present a research proposal for evaluation purposes within the duration specified by the University, failing which the student may be given a TM status.
+Semesterly evaluation by the supervisor; Thesis examination by the Internal and External Examiners; Oral defense of thesis to a Panel of Examiners; Course evaluation.
+Special examination Special examination can be considered in the following cases: a) A Student who is unable to sit for the final examination due to illness certified by a medical officer of the university or the government hospital; or b) Student in the final semester and who failed the subject; or a) Course with NO final examination; or c) Any other reasons accepted by University

-Special examination

-Special examination can be considered in the following cases:

-- a) A Student who is unable to sit for the final examination due to illness certified by a medical officer of the university or the government hospital; or - b) Student in the final semester and who failed the subject; or - c) Any other reasons accepted by University